 ‘Active’ edition (Mar 2006)

-The Countryside and Rights of Way Act 2000 legislated new powers for the public to roam on areas of so-called ‘Access Land’.
-These rights came into effect between September 2004 and December 2005, in stages, in 9 regions of England and Wales.
-Ordnance Survey, as the national mapping agency, was given the task of detailing the extent of these areas of Access Land on their maps, and chose the Explorer for the task.
-As each area gained its access rights Ordnance Survey planned to publish the relevant revised sheets, rebranded as ‘OS Explorer’ maps in a new-style cover.
+As each area gained its access rights Ordnance Survey planned to publish the relevant revised sheets, rebranded as ‘OS Explorer’ maps in a new-style cover based on the 2002 house style.
 (Figures 12, 13).
 The photographs on the revised covers are no longer necessarily of a particular place on the map: a note inside explains that the cover photo merely illustrates the type of activity and/or landscape that can be found in the area the sheet covers.

 In the event, after initially keeping up, the publication schedule began to fall slightly behind the official roll-out of Access Land areas.
 Publication of the ‘Access Land’ Explorer sheets for England and Wales was finally completed in April 2006.
 Publication of revised sheets for Scotland in the updated style, but without Access Land information, was completed in December 2007.